Children in the Library

 Children of school age (5-16 years)

-Children of school age (5–16) are allowed on Library premises, with the exception of the IT areas on the Ground Floor.
+Children of school age (5–16) are allowed on Library premises, with the exception of the IT areas on the Ground Floor of the URS Building.
+Children under 12 years are only allowed on the Ground Floor of the URS Building and not beyond.
 They must be accompanied by a responsible adult at all times and must not disturb other Library users.

 Children aged 16–18

-Children aged 16-18 are permitted on Library premises (excepting the IT areas on the Ground Floor), but must either be accompanied by a responsible adult or be attending an appointment with a member of staff.
+Children aged 16-18 are permitted on Library premises (excepting the IT areas on the Ground Floor of the URS Building), but must either be accompanied by a responsible adult or be attending an appointment with a member of staff.
 Visits by school groups are not possible whilst the Library is operating from two buildings.